FusionAuth/fusionauth-site/site/_posts/2021-03-23-migration-types.md

 However, a slow migration isn't always the best solution.
 Some things to consider include:

 * You are passing a plaintext password or other credential from FusionAuth to the legacy system.
-Make sure you take care of this precious cargo using TLS at a minimum.
+Make sure you take care of this precious cargo using TLS or some other form of on the wire encryption.
 If possible, keep it from travelling over the internet by placing FusionAuth and the legacy system on the same network.
 * The legacy user management solution has to be able to provide an authentication API or support LDAP.
 You may need to extend it to do so, and this may not always be possible.
 * The timeline is a lot longer for this kind of migration.
 You also must run both FusionAuth and the original system for that period of time.
 If you have a deadline or the old system is creaky, this may be painful.
 * Internal users accessing user account data will need to look in both places to find a user during the migration, though you can write tooling to check both systems from one application.